mrodobbe/GauL-HDAD/README.md

 `<save_folder>` is the folder where the model was trained that you want to use for testing.

 ## How to refer to this model?
-When using GauL-Thermo for your own publication, please cite the original paper:
+When using GauL-HDAD for your own publication, please cite the original paper:

 *Learning Molecular Representations for Thermochemistry Prediction of Cyclic Hydrocarbons and Oxygenates <br>
 Dobbelaere, M.R.; Plehiers, P.P.; Van de Vijver, R.;  Stevens, C.V.; Van Geem, K.M. <br>